magopian/blog/src/making-a-pong-game-in-elm-4.md

 when will we use this random number?
 I mean, it would be a pity if the sleep was expired already, and the game restarted, before we get the new direction.

-The easy way out is to first query the new random direction, and then when dealing with the reception of that random number, start the sleep.
+The easy way to "synchronize" this is to first query the new random direction, and then when dealing with the reception of that random number, start the sleep.
 This way we're sure it's done in the right order.
-It does mean we'll have two messages that are tied together, linked, which feels a bit artifical, awkward, even though it's doable, and wouldn't be that bad.
+It does mean we'll have two messages that are tied together, linked, which feels a bit artifical, awkward, even though it's doable and wouldn't be that bad.

 Still, let's try the other solution, just to see what it looks like.
 We'll use [`Random.step`](https://package.elm-lang.org/packages/elm/random/latest/Random#step)